What is the application deadline?

 I haven’t filed my taxes yet.
 Can I submit my FAFSA after the application deadline?

 Yes.
-We understand that applicants cannot file their FAFSAs before they file their taxes, and that this happens after the program application deadline.
+We understand that applicants cannot file a FAFSAs before they file their taxes, and that this happens after the program application deadline.
 We need your FAFSA by early March, so as long as you submit it by March 1st, we will be happy to accept the FAFSA after the application deadline.